bkula94/jti-examples/helloworld/README.md

 * gcc is on path, this could be replaced with g++ in the makefile

 ### To run
-cd into the directory make the executable with `make` Next run `java HelloWorldJNI`
+cd into the directory make the executable with
+    make
+run with
+    java HelloWorldJNI